judka-uriel/uriel-book/uriel_en.md

 for illustration — an insignificant but instructive case, since such coincidences occurred with me almost every day.
-Once after lunch I decided to take a walk and also pass by my former workplace to see what had changed there over the past 10 years — simply to look at the names of firms on the doors.
+Once after lunch I decided to take a walk and also pass by my former workplace to see what had changed there over the past 10 years — simply to look at the names of companies on the doors.
 It was Sunday and vacation season, so no one was there.
 But when I was already approaching, suddenly an alarm sounded loudly throughout the entire street.
 After some time a security guard car arrived, and when I began to pass by the first door, they stopped at the door, got out of the car and looked in my